josekanattu/docx2pdf-converter/README.md

 # docx2pdf-converter
-Convert from MS Office, images to PDF, get thumbnails for file previews, optimize files for quick rendering.
+Convert from docx files to PDF, get thumbnails for file previews.

 Built with:
 * Node.js